 “I chose to be a history major because of the love I have for the discipline,” said Girardi, who transferred to Castleton from the University of Vermont to earn her History degree.
 “History is fascinating as it has a charming way of helping us learn the past in order to better understand people, culture, politics, economics, and the very world we live in.”

 Having grown up in a small town, Castleton’s rural setting proved to be the perfect atmosphere for Girardi to focus on her studies.
 During the warmer months of the year, she recalls taking a five-minute ride to Lake Bomoseen to study or complete homework assignments by the water.

 “The cozy feel and beautiful setting facilitated my study habits,” she said.

-Girardi took her studies beyond the classroom, interning with the Vermont State’s Attorney in Rutland, where she is able to gain valuable legal experience before attending law school, an opportunity that she says will not only help build her skill base but also better prepare her to enter the field of law.
+Girardi took her studies beyond the classroom, interning with the Vermont State’s Attorney in Rutland, where she was able to gain valuable legal experience before attending law school, an opportunity that she says helped build her skill base but also better prepared her to enter the field of law.

 Helping her through her Castleton journey was History Professor Andre Fleche, encouraging Girardi to continuously challenge herself and take on beneficial opportunities.
 Also serving as her academic advisor, he left a lasting impression.